The Girl Habit

-The Girl Habit is a 1931 American pre-Code comedy film directed by Edward F. Cline and written by Owen Davis, Clayton Hamilton, Gertrude Purcell and A.E.
+The Girl Habit is a 1931 American comedy film directed by Edward F. Cline and written by Owen Davis, Clayton Hamilton, Gertrude Purcell, and A.E.
 Thomas.
-The film stars Charlie Ruggles, Tamara Geva, Margaret Dumont, Allen Jenkins and Donald Meek.
+The pre-Code film stars Charlie Ruggles, Tamara Geva, Margaret Dumont, Allen Jenkins, and Donald Meek.
 The film was released on June 27, 1931, by Paramount Pictures.

+Plot

+A mild Lothario tries to get arrested as protection from the gangster husband who has threatened him.